Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/11. A Brief History of JavaScript/README.md

 1. List some of the most dramatic improvements of JavaScript with ES6 (ES2015)
 1. Explain some of the potential future features of JavaScript versions and the role of other JS-based projects like **Typescript**.

-## History of Ramen
+## History of Ramen (in Movies)

-1. Before the Dawn of Ramen
+1. Dawn of the Ramen - Pre History
-1. World War II
+1. Saving Private Ramen - Crisis
-1. The Birth of Ramen
+1. Dawn of the Ramen - Invention
-1. Diversification
+1. Gramlins II - Diversification
-1. Ramen Goes Global
+1. Ramen Goes West - Internationalization

 ## Activity: History of JavaScript